daherb/GF-for-Python-programmers/Document.md

 Other languages might call this data structure a hash, or a map, or an associative array, or a record.
 Python calls it a dictionary.
 Linguists also call it a dictionary.
 Isn't that nice?

-#### Exercise
-> If you haven't done so before, try the type() function in Python on different values and compare the output.

 One problem with this approach is that Python does not enforce that we define mappings for all possible values.
 This can easily lead to errors.
 In the next example we only define values for some of the keys and then try to access undefined values which leads to an error.

 ```